Winnipeg arts and culture: Cuisine

 Although Winnipeg boasts a huge number of ethnic restaurants - especially around Selkirk Avenue, Corydon Avenue, and The Forks - its First Nations heritage continues to influence the city's cuisine and culture.
 As in all of Manitoba, but especially up north, Winnipeg is host to a large amount of locally grown and caught produce.
 Bannock is a popular pastry, and is seeing a resurgence among Winnipeg's non-First Nations population.
 Wild rice is ubiquitous across the city and the province, often served with game dishes like caribou or bison due to its nutty flavor.
 Blueberries, and saskatoons in particular, are often used as fillings in pies and other desserts.

 The First Nations tradition of smoking was gradually perfected and modernized in Winnipeg from the mid to late-19th century onwards, partially due to the influx of European and other Canadian immigrants.
 Whitefish, sauger and tullibee are common choices, but the favourite fish of most Winnipeggers are walleye, which locals still call "pickerel", and goldeye.
 Smoked goldeye has become somewhat synonymous with Manitoba throughout Canada.
 Goldeye is traditionally smoked over debarked willow branches, although some restaurants and fisheries in Winnipeg use oak chips and red dye, such as the Gimli Fish Market.
 Goldeye is always eaten smoked, and often on crackers or on rye with Winnipeg Co-op style cream cheese.
 Cisco (tullibee) is sometimes known as the "poor man's goldeye", but it is still smoked and sold at numerous fish markets in the city.
 Pickerel is another common fish used in Winnipeg cuisine.
 The cheeks are the most desirable part of the fish, and a classic Winnipeg dish is to have them served pan-fried in butter with mashed potatoes, creamed corn and pickled beets, although certain establishments such as Beach Boy restaurant in Gimli offer pickerel with fries and Greek salad alongside their variation of the locally famous Fat Boy burger.

 The Fat Boy is a Winnipeg style of hamburger, consisting of one or more patties, topped with meat sauce, quartered dill pickles, tomatoes, lettuce and a large amount of mayonnaise and mustard with fresh-cut fries.
 Innumerable varieties exist at the many drive-ins around the city, each with a loyal following.
+Some of the oldest restaruants in Winnipeg, such as VJ's Drive Inn and Dairi-Wip have been serving this dish for generations.